Get started by searching below:

 Losing a loved one is hard enough.
 If their death was caused by nursing home neglect or abuse, it can be agonizing to know they might still be alive if they received proper care.

-The Nursing Home Abuse Center partners with an extensive network of experienced nursing home attorneys across the country.
-Together, they have recovered over $304 million for families harmed by negligent facilities, including nursing home wrongful death cases.
+The Nursing Home Abuse Center partners with a nationwide network of experienced nursing home attorneys.
+Together, they’ve recovered over $318 million for families harmed by negligent facilities, including nursing home wrongful death cases.

 The best way to determine the value of your potential nursing home wrongful death settlement or verdict is by getting a free consultation.